 Are they tired?

 Did you know that sleep deprivation can affect your child’s behavior?
 Not getting enough sleep stifles a child’s ability to regulate their mood and control their actions/reactions.
-They may act out, talk back, or have meltdowns because their body hasn’t had adequate sleep.
+They may start acting out, talking back, or having meltdowns because their body hasn’t had adequate sleep.
 So how much sleep does your child need?
 According to sleepeducation.org, the amount of sleep your child needs varies by age:

 - 3 months – 1 year need about 14 – 15 hours a day.